 Today, the Supreme Court starts its new term on the first Monday of the month of October, an annual event that goes back to 1917.
-Why is that day so special and when did the Justices start their annual sessions before then?
+Why is that day so special, and what happens on the first day back for the Justices?

 Over the years, the Court consolidated its two sessions into one annual term in 1802, and then started that term on the first Monday in January (1827), first Monday in December (1844) and second Monday in October (1873).

-The change to the current first Monday in October was approved on September 6, 1916, as part of the act to redefine the Judicial Code and expand the number of appeals petitions considered by the Court.
+Then, in 1916, Congress moved the Court term’s start date from the second Monday in October to the current first Monday.
+The change was approved on September 6, 1916, as part of the act to redefine the Judicial Code and expand the number of appeals petitions considered by the Court.
 The new start date took effect in 1917.

 The Oxford Companion to the Supreme Court points out that the events that happen on the term’s first day have changed over the years.
-Prior to World War II, the day at court was mostly ceremonial and included a visit to the White House to see the President.
-Since 1964, case arguments have been heard on the term’s first day, and they’ve been regularly scheduled, with the exception of religious holidays, since 1975 on the first Monday of October.
+Prior to World War II, the first day at court was mostly ceremonial and included a visit to the White House to see the President.
+Since 1964, case arguments have been heard on the term’s first day, and they’ve been regularly scheduled on the first Monday of October since 1975, with the exception of religious holidays.

-The Roberts Court on Monday will continue with the institution’s traditions.
+On Monday, the Roberts Court will continue with the institution’s traditions.
 Of course, no cameras or recording devices, or even mobile phones, are allowed in the courtroom during arguments.
 All of the Justices shake hands before appearing on the bench – a tradition started by Chief Justice Melville Fuller.